PET FIRST AID & CPR EMERGENCY TRAINING

 Our K9 Wilderness Emergency First Aid and CPR course is specifically designed for the Montana outdoor enthusiast who likes to share their outdoor adventures and activities with their dog, and where access to veterinary care is delayed or communications is limited.

-The course focuses on K9 Emergency Medical Assessment and Immediate Field Treatment.
+The course focuses on K9 Emergency Medical Assessment and Immediate Emergerncy Field Treatment.
 You will learn the necessary emergency first aid and CPR skills for injuries and illnesses common in the Montana outdoors and how to make appropriate evacuation decisions.

 This class is highly interactive with hands-on scenarios based on "real world" emergency situations.